In July, get 15% off selected guidebooks to walking in Italy! The perfect destination to combine culinary and hiking excellence.

 Denman's Cove is a lovely place to start

 The accommodation on this track has won awards.
 The materials are wood and steel and, while undeniably modern, these buildings fit so comfortably into the environment as to appear to have actually grown out of it.
-This is no bothy: the facilities are pretty sweet, more so if you’re used to carrying your facilities with you.
-The rooms are for small numbers; the loos are clean; there are gas hobs enough for everyone and utensils to go with them.
-There are even books and board games and a cozy fire to sit around.
+This is no bothy: the facilities are quite impressive, especially if you’re accustomed to carrying your own.
+The rooms are for small numbers; the toilets are clean; there are gas hobs enough for everyone, and utensils to go with them.
+There are even books, board games, and a cosy fire to sit around.
 If you’ve thought ahead and brought a bag of wine, you really can’t want for anything.

 The Three Capes has been open for less than two years, so everything is brand new.
-That includes the trails themselves: previously the capes had been fully explored, but walking access was sketchy and difficult; now there are beautifully groomed tracks that just draw your feet onwards.
-There is zero chance of getting lost and there are purpose-built rest-stops along the way with an accompanying interpretive article in the guide that all walkers receive.
-It is 46km of walking over the four days and there are hills, particularly as you reach each of the capes, but the overall feeling is of wafting along perfectly laid tracks that blend wonderfully into their landscape.
+That includes the trails themselves: previously, the capes had been fully explored, but walking access was sketchy and difficult; now there are beautifully groomed tracks that draw your feet onwards.
+There is zero chance of getting lost, and purpose-built rest stops are located along the way, accompanied by an interpretive article in the guide that all walkers receive.
+It is 46km of walking over the four days, and there are hills, particularly as you reach each of the capes, but the overall feeling is of wafting along perfectly laid tracks that blend wonderfully into their landscape.

 It may be gentle, but it’s never boring along this stretch of coastline.
 The landscape is spectacular.
 From the Jurassic dolerite cliffs along which much of the walk traverses to the areas of wild bush, you can get a real feeling for the Tasmanian environment from this trail.
 There is even a section of temperate cloud forest, descending into which will send you scurrying for your extra layer.
 Within all of this largely untouched habitat you’ll find a fabulous cross-section of indigenous wildlife.
 On the ground we were only lucky enough to spot the odd wallaby but we saw plenty of spoor from wombats, possums and quolls, three of the country’s fabulous marsupial oddities.
 We were there at the wrong time for snakes, and saw none: that may or may not have been a blessing, depending on your point of view.